 - Running a rutabaga through a spiralizer gives you an angel hair like texture and shape that makes a great substitute for spaghetti.
 Try these herb and baked garlic rutabagas prepared this way.

-- Combine rutabagas with sweet potatoes in this delicious rutabaga hash.
+- Combine rutabagas with onions and peppers in this delicious rutabaga hash.

 - These cider braised pork chops with apple and rutabaga make an easy, tasty low carb one pot meal.
 It is a tasty mix of vegetables that make a comfort food style recipe.